acordts/p2c/README.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

-open microsoft store
+* open microsoft store
-search for linux, choose distribution and install
+* search for linux, choose distribution and install it
+* time to get a coffee

 ## install azure-cli